Musco Family Promise

 We Care, and Generate Nearly Zero Waste

 As the most sustainable olive company in the U.S., we’re always looking for smart ways to make a positive impact on our communities and the Earth.
 A few examples: we’ve upcycled more than 2 billion gallons of the excess water from our olive-curing process, using it to irrigate an innovative, salt-loving crop that’s a nutritious feed for livestock.
-We’re committed to zero waste, which means we work to generate less waste from the start, and find creative uses for the natural by-products of our business, like turning olive pits into artificial turf for sports fields.
+We’re committed to zero waste, which means we work to generate less waste from the start, and find creative uses for the natural by-products of our business, like exploring the process of turning olive pits into artificial turf for sports fields.

 We’re also proud to have decades-long partnerships with local, family farms, keeping American farmers in business and ensuring each ripe olive we sell has a carbon footprint that’s 12x smaller than one that’s shipped from overseas.
 At Musco, every decision matters, so we try to use ours to do the most good.